morph-kgc/morph-kgc/docs/documentation.md

 ## Installation

-In the following we provide different ways to install Morph-KGC.
-Depending of the data sources that you are working with, you may need to install additional libraries, see **[Advanced Setup](https://morph-kgc.readthedocs.io/en/latest/documentation/#advanced-setup)**.
+In the following we describe different ways in which you can install and use Morph-KGC.
+Depending on the data sources that you need to work with, you may need to install additional libraries, see **[Advanced Setup](https://morph-kgc.readthedocs.io/en/latest/documentation/#advanced-setup)**.

 ### PyPi